Huizhou city is located southeast of Guangdong Province. It neighbors Guangzhou, Hong Kong, Macao and Shenzhen city.

 - Population: 4.6 million

-- Public Transportation: 2 main railway stations, city bus system, taxis
+- Public Transportation: 1 airport, 2 main railway stations, city bus system, taxis

 - Language: Mandarin, local dialects